Travis Kelce Player Prop Bets for NFL Week 14 | Kansas City vs. Las Vegas 12/12/2021

 Matchup vs. Las Vegas

-- Kelce is averaging 118 receiving yards per game in three career matchups against the Raiders, 45.5 more than his receiving yards prop bet over/under for Sunday's game (72.5).
+- Kelce has averaged 118 receiving yards per game over his three career matchups against the Raiders, 45.5 more than his over/under in Sunday's game.

 - Kelce, in three matchups, had a touchdown catch twice.
 But he did not have multiple TDs in either of those games.